CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-The content is highly actionable with abundant executable config and code, but it is padded with conceptual explanation Claude already knows, lacks validation checkpoints in its multi-step workflows, and references bundle files that do not exist while keeping referenceable detail inline.
+A highly actionable, code-rich skill body that gives Claude everything needed to execute, but it is padded with explanatory content Claude already knows, lacks validation checkpoints in its workflows, and references bundle files that are not present.

 Suggestions